indexphonemica/pfeature/rule_format.md

 Base characters may consist of more than one codepoint - e.g. /tɕ/ or /kp/.

+Base characters must not be defined as diacritics.
+(TODO enforce this)

 ## Derivations

 `=* {glyph} {glyph} : [features]` defines a base character as a derivation of another base character: the deltas to the right of `:` are applied to the second glyph to produce the feature bundle of the first glyph. (`derive` may be used as an alternative to `=*`.)